processone/fast_xml/README.md

 Depending on file complexity and size `fxml_stream:parse_element/1` can be 8-18 times faster than calling `xmerl_scan:string/2`.

+This application was previously called [p1_xml](https://github.com/processone/xml) and was renamed after major optimisations to put emphasis on the fact it is damn fast.

 ## Building

 Erlang XML parser can be build as follow: